Two famous arguments

 Problems for the argument

 Darwin's theory of natural selection provides a better explanation of the design living systems seem to display, the principal focus of Paley's argument.
 Darwin explicitly addresses the question: How could complex organs be the product of evolution?
 Answer: They can be result of small modifications, each favorable, through a very long period of time.
 Example, eye starting with nerves which are light sensitive.
 This addresses the issue of irreducible complexity (the all or nothing objection) advanced by Paley with respect to the eye.
-In short, the argument forgets that there are really three options: chance, design, and evolution.
+In short, the argument from design forgets that there are really three options: chance, design, and evolution.

-In addition, evolution explains facts like vestigial organs (e.g. underdeveloped hind legs in whales or the tailbone in humans) and homologies (as in the forelimbs of vertebrates –why do bat wings, human forearms, and dolphin ‘fins’ have the same bone structure?) that a creationist story cannot really explain.
+In addition, evolution explains facts like vestigial organs (e.g. underdeveloped hind legs in whales or the tailbone in humans) and homologies (as in the forelimbs of vertebrates –why do bat wings, human forearms, and dolphin ‘fins’ have the same bone structure?) that a species-creationist story cannot really explain.

 NOTE: Evolution cannot produce irreducible complexity by accretion; however, evolution could explain cases of irreducible complexity by the taking away of parts.
 Indeed natural arches with keystones do occur even without evolution at work.